To Know Jesus and Make Him Known

 Go outside the camp with your infectious disease

-And if a person had a an infectious disease, in particular an infectious skin disease, there was a very precise protocol of cleansing before they were to be restored.
+And if a person had an infectious disease, in particular an infectious skin disease, there was a very precise protocol of cleansing before they were to be restored.
 Part of that was to wash the body thoroughly and to shave off all his hair, including from his/her eyebrows (14:8-9).
 And then do it again a week later prior to re-entering the “camp” of people.

 Is cleansing just physical?